ruby-rice/rice/README.md

 automatically marked, provided the Ruby interpreter was properly initialized at startup.

-\li Callbacks.
+- Callbacks.
 C implements callbacks via function pointers, while ruby typically implements callbacks via procs.
 Writing an adapter function to call the proc is not difficult, but there is much opportunity for error (particularly with exception-safety).

-\li Data serialization.
+- Data serialization.
 By default data objects defined at the C layer are not marshalable.
 The user must explicitly define functions to marshal the data member-by-member.

 Rice addresses these issues in many ways:

-\li Type safety.
+- Type safety.
 Rice provides encapsulation for all builtin types, such as Object, Identifier, Class, Module, and String.
 It automatically checks the dynamic type of an object before constructing an instance of a wrapper.

-\li DRY principle.
+- DRY principle.
 Rice uses introspection through the use of templates and function overloading to automatically determine the number and types of arguments to functions.
 Default arguments must still be handled explicitly, however.

-\li Type conversions.
+- Type conversions.
 Rice provides cast-style to_ruby<> and from_ruby<> template functions to simplify explicit type conversions.
 Automatic type conversions for parameters and return values are generated for all wrapped functions.

-\li Exception safety.
+- Exception safety.
 Rice automatically converts common exceptions and provides a mechanism for converting user-defined exception types.
 Rice also provides convenience functions for converting exceptions when calling back into ruby code.

-\li Thread safety.
+- Thread safety.
 Rice provides no mechanisms for dealing with thread safety.
 Many common thread safety issues should be alleviated by YARV, which supports POSIX threads.

-\li C++-based API.
+- C++-based API.
 Rice provides an object-oriented C++-style API to most common functions in the Ruby C API.

-\li Calling convention.
+- Calling convention.
 Rice automatically uses C calling convention for all function pointers passed into the Ruby API.

-\li Inheritance.
+- Inheritance.
 Rice provides automatic conversion to the base class type when a wrapped member function is called on the base class.

-\li Multiple inheritance.
+- Multiple inheritance.
 Rice provides no mechanism for multiple inheritance.
 Multiple inheritance can be simulated via mixins, though this is not yet as easy as it could be.

-\li GC safety.
+- GC safety.
 Rice provides a handful of convenience classes for interacting with the garbage collector.
 There are still basic rules which must be followed to ensure that objects get properly destroyed.

-\li Callbacks.
+- Callbacks.
 Rice provides a handful of convenience classes for dealing with callbacks.

-\li Data serialization.
+- Data serialization.
 Rice provides no mechanism for data serialization, but it is likely this may be added in a future release.

-\section what_not What Rice is Not
+# What Rice is Not {#what_not}

 There are a number projects which server similar functions to Rice.
 Two such popular projects are SWIG and Boost.Python.
 Rice has some